telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 * TypeError: Object `#<Object>` has no method `kendoGrid` (in Google Chrome)
 * TypeError: `$("#Grid").kendoGrid` is not a function (in Firefox)
-* Object does not support property or method 'kendoGrid' (in Internet Explorer 9 and later)
+* Object does not support property or method `kendoGrid` (in Internet Explorer 9 and later)
 * Object does not support this property or method (in older versions of Internet Explorer)

 > **Important**
 >
-> All Kendo UI widgets are going to be affected by this issue, not just the Kendo UI Grid.
-Only the error message is different e.g. `kendoChart is not a function` or `Object has no method kendoEditor`.
+> Not just the Kendo UI Grid, but all Kendo UI widgets are affected by this issue with only the error message being different.
+For example, `kendoChart is not a function` or `Object has no method kendoEditor`.

 **Solution**